Cambridge-Hands-On-Science/Experiments/Experiments/Maths/Random Walks.md

 **Before Mitigation**: Likelihood: 3, Severity: 3, Overall: 9

 **Mitigation**: Check you can flip a coin without losing control of it, otherwise just spin it on the table.
-It's perfectly fine to let the children toss the coin themselves, but make sure they're capable of doing it safely with a trial flip first.
-Don't let children retrieve lost coins
+It's perfectly fine to let the children (if older) toss the coin themselves, but make sure they're capable of doing it safely with a trial flip first.
+Don't let children retrieve lost coins.
 Call a first aider in the event of injury.

 **After Mitigation**: Likelihood: 2, Severity: 3, Overall: 6